10 Easy Transcription Formatting Best Practices

 • Don’t forget to include speaker labels.
 They’re essential for understanding who’s speaking and the context in which the lines are spoken.

-Transcription format examples and layouts
+Transcription format examples and layouts.

-to clients and colleagues rather than write them by hand.
-Dictating letters can
+It’s common for professionals in these industries to dictate letters to clients and colleagues rather than write them by hand.
+Dictating letters can save tons of time — if you have the resources to ensure it’s transcribed correctly.

-Here’s a legal letter that DOES NOT adhere to the formatting guidelines outlined above
+Here’s a legal letter that DOES NOT adhere to the formatting guidelines outlined above.

 transcription format